recursivezero/sample-py/docs/CLOUD.md

 ```

-- copy tz-script repo in a folder
+- copy sample repo in a folder
 - copy `.env` and `.streamlit/config.toml` to that folder
 - go to folder and install package dependencies